 T. Rowe Price is the fund's investment adviser and oversees the selection of the fund's investments and management of the fund's portfolio pursuant to an investment management agreement between the investment adviser and the fund.
 T. Rowe Price is the investment adviser for all funds sponsored and managed by T. Rowe Price (T. Rowe Price Funds); is an SEC-registered investment adviser that provides investment management services to individual and institutional investors and sponsors; and serves as adviser and subadviser to registered investment companies, institutional separate accounts, and common trust funds.
 The address for T. Rowe Price is 100 East Pratt Street, Baltimore, Maryland 21202.
-As of December 31, 2022, T. Rowe Price and its affiliates (Firm) had approximately \$1.27 trillion in assets under management and provided investment management services for more than 6.0 million individual and institutional investors and institutional investors and services for more than 6.0 million individual and institutional services for more than 6.0 million individual and institutional investors accounts.
+As of December 31, 2023, T. Rowe Price and its affiliates (Firm) had approximately \$1.45 trillion in assets under management.

 T. Rowe Price has established an Investment Advisory Committee with respect to the fund.
 The committee chair is ultimately responsible for the day-to-day management of the fund's portfolio and works with the committee in developing and executing the fund's investment program.
-The members of the committee are as follows: Paul Greene II, chair, Jason Adams, Ziad Bakri, Jon Michael Friar, Kate Hobbs, Lu (Jacqueline) Liu, Jodi Love, Weijie (Vivian) Si, James Stillwagon, Alan Tu, Anthony Bruce Wang, and Justin P. White.
+The members of the committee are as follows: Paul Greene II, chair, Ziad Bakri, Shawn T. Driscoll, Jon Michael Friar, Ryan S. Hedrick, Kate Hobbs, Lee Sandquist, Weijie (Vivian) Si, James Stillwagon, Anthony Bruce Wang, Ari Weisband, and Justin P. White.
 The following information provides the year that the chair first joined the Firm and the chair's specific business experience during the past five years (although the chair may have had portfolio management responsibilities for a longer period).
 Mr. Greene has been chair of the committee since 2021.
 He joined the Firm in 2006, and his investment experience dates from that time.
 He has served as a portfolio manager with the Firm throughout the past five years.
 The Statement of Additional Information (SAI) provides additional information about the portfolio manager's compensation, other accounts managed by the portfolio manager, and the portfolio manager's ownership of the fund's shares.